amadeus-pinto/class_companies/README.md

 # class_companies

 ## description
-results for kmeans clusters on a TF-IDF matrix constructed from scraped yahoo finance, google finance, and 10-k text data from some four thousand securities.
+results for kmeans clusters on a TF-IDF matrix (example raw feature below) constructed from scraped yahoo finance, google finance, and 10-k text data from some four thousand securities.
 clusters with top-10 market-cap (mc) member names and cluster center (in the factor basis) ordered by absolute value of the projection onto that dimension are given below; n_clusters=11 was chosen to compare against GICS sectors